SAKryukov/dotnet-solution-structure/articles/article0.md

 For the demonstration of code generation, please see the project "Test.CodeGeneration.csproj".
 It makes just a console application (yes, a WPF project can make a console application) producing an output C# file, and its command-line parameters specify the name and location of an output file and some naming options.
 To see the output with command-line documentation, please remove the last command-line parameter "-Q" (quiet) in the element "Test.CodeGeneration.csproj" `<Exec Command="...">`.

 There is nothing fancy here.
-However, the command-line facility and its use is pretty interesting.
+However, the command-line facility and its use are pretty interesting.
 Basically, it is explained in my article *[Enumeration-based Command Line Utility](https://www.codeproject.com/Articles/144349/Enumeration-based-Command-Line-Utility)*.
 In turn, this article is a part of a series of articles on enumerations.
 However, the code for the enumeration facility and command line is now seriously improved, so it deserves a separate article.
 A complete code with new demo applications can be found in a separate GitHub repository [dotnet-enumerations-command-line](https://github.com/SAKryukov/dotnet-enumerations-command-line).
 It also contains fully-fledged XAML-based XAML-based localization with satellite assemblies, and the localization also comes with a demo application.

 The article format does not allow for convenient presentation of those long lines of project files, so please look at the element `Target` named `GenerateCode` in the same file "Test.CodeGeneration.csproj".
 It creates a directory, calculates its relative path, and executes this console application when it is fully built.
 I tested that the generated file can compile in any WPF project content, even if placed as a source file in the same project, if the naming is chosen correctly, to avoid naming conflicts.